MaTestLab > ASTM Methods > ASTM D256, ISO 180 Determination of Izod Pendulum Impact Resistance of Plastics

 Test procedure E

-D256 Equipment and Sample Preparation
+ASTM D256 Equipment and Sample Preparation

 Specimen Details

-Specimens must be solid and uniformly rectangular.
+Specimens should be solid and of uniform shape, which is rectangular.

 Specimen dimensions

-The general sample width is between 3.0 and 12.7 mm (0.118 and 0.500 in.)
-The specimen thickness is 6.3 mm, and the depth under the notch of the specimen is 10.2 mm.
+The overall sample size is 3.0-12.7 mm (0.118-0.500 in.), on average.
+The specimen is 6.3mm thick, and the depth in the notch of the specimen is 10.2mm.

 Specimen preparation

-ASTM D256 Results and Interpretation
+ASTM D256 Analysis Results and Interpretation

-Tests Related to ASTM D256
+Factors to Consider for ASTM D256

 Related